oracle/weblogic-kubernetes-operator/documentation/staging/content/managing-domains/domain-resource.md

 * `clusters`: Lifecycle options for all of the Managed Server members of a WebLogic cluster, including Java options, environment variables, additional Pod content, and the ability to explicitly start, stop, or restart cluster members.
 The `clusterName` field of each entry must match a cluster that already exists in the WebLogic domain configuration.
 * `managedServers`: Lifecycle options for individual Managed Servers, including Java options, environment variables, additional Pod content, and the ability to explicitly start, stop, or restart a named server instance.
 The `serverName` field of each entry must match a Managed Server that already exists in the WebLogic domain configuration or that matches a dynamic cluster member based on the server template.

-The elements `serverStartPolicy`, `serverStartState`, `serverPod` and `serverService` are repeated under `adminServer` and under each entry of `clusters` or `managedServers`.
+The elements `serverStartPolicy`, `serverPod` and `serverService` are repeated under `adminServer` and under each entry of `clusters` or `managedServers`.
 The values directly under `spec`, set the defaults for the entire domain.
 The values under a specific entry under `clusters`, set the defaults for cluster members of that cluster.
 The values under `adminServer` or an entry under `managedServers`, set the values for that specific server.
 Values from the domain scope and values from the cluster (for cluster members) are merged with or overridden by the setting for the specific server depending on the element.
 See [Startup and shutdown]({{< relref "/managing-domains/domain-lifecycle/startup.md" >}}) for details about `serverStartPolicy` combinations.

 Elements related to the customization of liveness and readiness probes:
 * See [Liveness probe customization]({{< relref "/managing-domains/domain-lifecycle/liveness-readiness-probe-customization#liveness-probe-customization" >}}) for details about the elements related to liveness probe customization and [Readiness probe customization]({{< relref "/managing-domains/domain-lifecycle/liveness-readiness-probe-customization#readiness-probe-customization" >}}) for details about the elements related to readiness probe customization.